 The first step in the diagnosis of HIT is the calculation of the 4T score.
 This is a scoring system used to determine the likelihood of a patient having HIT based on the presence or absence of certain parameters.
 The score may be calculated using the following table.

 The treatment of HIT should start as soon as a 4T score of 4 or more is calculated.
-The first step in the treatment is the discontinuation of all forms of heparin.
+The first step in the treatment is the discontinuation of all forms of heparin including heparin flushes, heparin-coated catheters, and heparin in dialysate.
 Next, an alternative anticoagulant must be initiated to prevent or treat any HIT-induced thrombosis.
 In patients recently started on warfarin, warfarin should be held, and phytonadione (vitamin K) should be administered to replete protein C and S stores.
 The PF4 ELISA an SRA should be sent to confirm the diagnosis.

-Bivalirudin is another direct thrombin inhibitor that may safely be used in this patient population; however, this agent is usually reserved for use during cardiac catheterization procedures as an alternative to heparin.
+Bivalirudin is another direct thrombin inhibitor that may safely be used in this patient population; however, this agent is usually reserved for use during cardiac catheterization procedures or cardiac surgery as an alternative to heparin.
 It is FDA approved for patients undergoing percutaneous coronary intervention with or without a HIT.
-It is more expensive than argatroban.
+It is more expensive than the argatroban.

 Other conditions to be considered on the differential when diagnosing HIT include, but are not limited to: type I HIT (HAT), disseminated intravascular coagulation (DIC), liver disease, bleeding, hemodilution, Immune thrombocytopenia (ITP), myelosuppression, as well as other drug-induced causes.